ucam-department-of-psychiatry/camcops/documentation/source/server/server_troubleshooting.rst

 - **Web server returns content but says <class 'ConfigParser.NoSectionError'>:
   No section: 'server'.** Unless the CamCOPS config files are broken, this probably means that the `/etc/camcops/*` configuration files have the wrong ownerships/permissions/SELinux security settings.
-See the `chown` and `chcon` commands above.
+See the ``chown`` and ``chcon`` commands [#linuxflavours]_.
 It’s also possible that the configuration files have been damaged, or that the Apache configuration file is pointing to a non-existing configuration file.

 - **I can log in, but then seem to be logged out again immediately.**
   Is your browser correctly storing session cookies?
 Especially, are you trying